AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-req.md

 `img`

 Executes the specified commands and returns the rendered image.
-The reply data format and response type is determined by `fmt=`.
+The reply data format and response type are determined by `fmt=`.

 `imageprops`